Is Opioid Shaming The New Epidemic? What Happens to Patients That Need Opioids?

 Stigma vs The Hippocratic Oath

 Thomas is a physician assistant based in Colorado.
-He asked to be quoted anonymously because he was not authorized by his employer to speak with the press.
+He asked for us to quote him anonymously because his employer did not authorize him to speak with the press.

 “It’s ridiculous.
 Some kinds of pain can only be treated by opiates,” he told RxLeaf.
 Regulators “want us to prescribe Tylenol or ibuprofen for people with broken bones.
 Are you kidding me?”